 As the final name was called, I felt my throat tighten and my eyes well up.
+It wasn’t mine.
 I walked out of the room, out the doors and down the stairs.
 I waited until I was safely in my house, nestled in my bedroom before I cried.
 I wasn’t going to let anyone see my devastation.

 April 29, 1988.
 Thirty years ago.
 And I still remember how disappointed and embarrassed I was.